 Don’t attempt to research the system to get access to useful and accurate information about it.

 Because it is available via ClickBank, Lotto Profits has an affiliate program.
-Thus, 99 percent of the reviews written about it is fake and put together by people who have never given the methodology a try.
+Thus, 99 percent of the reviews written about it are fake and put together by people who have never given the methodology a try.
 These people have an interest in promoting the software to make some money.

 We believe that the system relies on hot and cold numbers or some other sort of statistical analysis.
 As already mentioned, the 80 percent success guarantee isn’t backed up by math, statistics, or science.
 This is just a random number chosen for marketing purposes.